smhassan6/passwordchecker/README.md

 # PasswordChecker Script
-This script will check the entered password for complexity, check the haveibeenpwned database for any leaks and will check the current AD users if they have the same password<br>
+This script will check the entered password for complexity, check the haveibeenpwned database for any leaks and will check the current AD users if they have the same password.<br>
 This script is a combination of multiple scripts bunched together.<br>
 The separate scripts can be found at:<br>
 https://gallery.technet.microsoft.com/scriptcenter/Powershell-Script-for-8201a10d<br>